drewdecarme/buttery-tools/packages/buttery-tools/.buttery/docs/reference/packages.buttery-core.config.md

 ---
-title: "@buttery/core/config | Reference"
+title: "/config | Reference"
 config:
-  navBarDisplay: "@buttery/core/config"
+  navBarDisplay: "/config"
 ---

-# @buttery/core
+# @buttery/core/config

-A core package that helps the buttery tools packages reconcile and load the `.buttery/config`.
-It exports a few helper utilities and their type definitions to make it easy to locate, use and reason about the keys and values in the configuration file.
+A `@buttery/core` sub-path export that helps the buttery tools packages reconcile and load the `.buttery/config`.
+It exposes a few helper utilities and their type definitions to make it easy to locate, use and reason about the keys and values in the configuration file.

+## Purpose

+Makes it easy to locate, evaluate and then read any values in the `.buttery/config` file.

 ## Installation